stephenreid321/metacrisisxyz/Transcripts/Saving Civilization: Healthcare, Tech, Democracy (w Daniel Schmachtenberger).md

 which is understanding what
-all these have in common, but it's actually not any of them. and then, so that process of what humans were doing that was different started with the beginning of stone tools. obviously, it took a major jump with the agricultural revolution, took a major jump with the industrial revolution, nuclear, and then obviously with digital. so we find ourselves in the verticalizing part [288](https://www.youtube.com/watch?v=_7aIgHoydP8&t=288.8s)
+all these have in common, but it's actually not any of them. and then, so that process of what humans were doing that was different started with the beginning of stone tools. obviously, it took a major jump with the agricultural revolution, took a major jump with the [[industrial revolution]], nuclear, and then obviously with digital. so we find ourselves in the verticalizing part [288](https://www.youtube.com/watch?v=_7aIgHoydP8&t=288.8s)

-of a long exponential curve of power, and you can say now the power of gods, and yet, not necessarily a corresponding degree of increase in wisdom for how to use that power, and all of the existential threats are because of that, because obviously stone
+of a long [[exponential curve]] of power, and you can say now the power of gods, and yet, not necessarily a corresponding degree of increase in wisdom for how to use that power, and all of the existential threats are because of that, because obviously stone